fortran-lang/fpm-docs/pages/spec/naming.md

    my_package     !
 1 underscore allowed
    My_Package     ! same as the former
    mypackage123   !
 Numbers OK
+   my-package     !
+Will be read by fpm as "my_package"
 ```

 *Examples of invalid package names:*